Little Big Shot (1952 film)

-Little Big Shot is a 1952 British comedy crime film by Jack Raymond and starring Ronald Shiner, Marie Löhr and Derek Farr.
+Little Big Shot is a 1952 British comedy crime film by Jack Raymond, and starring Ronald Shiner, Marie Löhr, and Derek Farr.
 It was produced by Henry Halsted's Byron Film and distributed by Associated British.
-The film's sets were designed by the art director Wilfred Arnold.
-It was the final film of Raymond who had begun his career in the silent era.
+It was the final film of Raymond, who had begun his career in the silent era.

 Plot summary

-This crime comedy depicts the bumbling son of a recently deceased crime boss, who does his best to follow in his father's footsteps, but to little avail.
+Henry Hawkwood, the bumbling son of a recently deceased crime boss, does his best to follow in his father's footsteps, but to little avail.
 In the end, he accidentally switches sides and helps to bring in the crooks.